 Students Shoulder-to-Shoulder is an organization of partners, all stakeholders in the mission to inspire and support generations of ethical leaders.
 Our shared-value partnership model invites schools, businesses, NGOs, foundations, and alumni to work synergistically toward goals that are mutually beneficial.
 We believe that tailored engagement – that which aligns with partners’ missions – is critical in establishing long-term, meaningful relationships and, by extension, impact.

 Our non-governmental organization (NGO) partners are grassroots and operate independently from each other.
-As partners “on the ground,” these inspiring global leaders are the central force for our courses in global citizenship.
+As partners “on the ground,” these inspiring global leaders are the central force for our courses in ethical leadership.

 The Global Schools Coalition (GSC) is an organization of college preparatory schools from around the nation that share in the resources of Students Shoulder-to-Shoulder.
-United in the educational aim of global citizenship, members collaborate in multiple physical settings and across digital platforms to create a broad range of programming for students, faculty, and school communities.
+United in the educational aim of ethical leadership, members collaborate in multiple physical settings and across digital platforms to create a broad range of programming for students, faculty, and school communities.

 We attract foundations who are seeking “big ideas” related to global change.
 These partners align with our belief that ethical leadership is a fundamental platform for creating the broadest and most sustainable impact on the most pressing global issues.